 Cutco isn’t a brand hunters go for when they want to grab some cheap junk or shop on a tight budget.
 They’re built with high standards in mind for the hunter that puts a lot of effort into their hobby and wants a piece of equipment that can hold up to their high standards.

 For the sake of comparison, let’s examine some other knives from Cutco’s line.
 Technically, these could be called hunting knives too.
-While they don’t brandish that official title, they’re close enough that comparing their prices can help us see where Cutco’s primary hunting offering stands in terms of value and affordability.
+While they don’t brandish that official title, they’re close enough that comparing their budgets can help us see where Cutco’s primary hunting offering stands in terms of value and affordability.

 - Ka-Bar 2-1211-6 Blk Fighting :This knife is made from 100-percent synthetic material and is made in the USA.
 It features a seven-inch 1095 carbon steel blade and a non-split Kraton G handle.